statamic-rad-pack/starter-kit-photographer/README.md

 - Download a zip of all images or a selection thereof
 - Gallery zoom

+## Live Demo

+Check out the [live demo](https://photographer.statamic.city/) of the starter kit.
+You can also take a look at a [private gallery](https://photographer.statamic.city/private/a14672b1-5f46-4c98-a106-a9fa70d0a482).
+The password is `secret`.

 ## Quick Start

 ### 1. Create a new site